pbnjeff89/labdrivers/README.md

 mercury_ps = MercuryIps(mode='ip', ip_address='123.456.789.0')
 ```

+Note that one does not have to actually invoke the file name (see documentation).

 Several of the packages exploit the property and setter decorators to query the state of
 the equipment or to set the state of the machine.
 Of course, not everything can be